Pumpkin Pound Cake with Chocolate Ganache

-Pumpkin Bread Let’s get serious.
-This is Pumpkin Pound Cake, not pumpkin bread.
-My perfect pound cake recipe offers warm fall flavors like pumpkin spice and maple, drizzled with thick ribbons of chocolate ganache.
+Pumpkin Pound Cake – My easy pound cake recipe offers warm fall flavors like pumpkin spice and maple, drizzled with thick ribbons of chocolate ganache.
 Now who wants a slice?

 If it makes you feel better, go ahead and call this pumpkin cake “pumpkin bread.”
 But we all know the truth…

 These tender little loaves made with pumpkin puree, maple syrup, rustic pumpkin pie-inspired spices and butter, are most definitely pumpkin cake.

 I slathered them with decadent chocolate ganache just to prove my point.
 This Pumpkin Pound Cake means serious(ly delicious) business.